World

 Should I confirm this in the current build?

 Yes.
-Use the route notes as planning help, then confirm the current map marker, upgrade menu, reward, or platform page before spending time on a long route.
+Use route hints as planning help, then confirm the current map marker, upgrade menu, reward, or platform page before spending time on a long route.